A panel of national security, intelligence, and other officials cleared Guantánamo detainee Mohamedou Ould Slahi for release on 2 June 2016. Read more

-Guantánamo Diary is out in paperback this week.
+Guantánamo Diary is now out in paperback.

-Over the coming weeks, we will release exclusive audio extracts read by Benedict Cumberbatch, Jude Law, Neil Gaiman, Nadya Tolokonnikova, John Hurt, Clarke Peters, Brian Eno, Hari Kunzru, Nick Cave, Dominic West, Alan Cumming and Stanley Tucci.
+We have released exclusive audio extracts read by Benedict Cumberbatch, Jude Law, Neil Gaiman, Nadya Tolokonnikova, John Hurt, Clarke Peters, Brian Eno, Hari Kunzru, Nick Cave, Dominic West, Alan Cumming and Stanley Tucci.

 You can read Mohamedou’s full story here.